The TPM (Total Productivity Maintenance) method

 Introduction

-The TPM (Total Productivity Maintenance) method, translated into French as total productive maintenance, is a comprehensive approach to industrial maintenance which aims to maximize the efficiency of equipment while involving each employee, from management to line operators.
-Born in Japan in 1971 , it is part of the philosophy of continuous improvement, seeking to eliminate losses and inefficiencies at all levels of the organization.
-TPM stands out for its proactive and preventative approach, emphasizing routine maintenance carried out by operators themselves, in addition to more traditional maintenance practices.
-This method aims not only to keep equipment in optimal working order but also to create a safer and more pleasant working environment, thus contributing to a better quality of life at work.
-The integration of TPM into industrial processes is today considered a key element to achieve operational excellence and maintain competitiveness in the global market.
+The TPM (Total Productivity Maintenance) method, translated into French as total productive maintenance, is a comprehensive approach to industrial maintenance that aims to maximize the efficiency of equipment while involving every employee, from management to line operators.
+Born in Japan in the 1971s , it is part of the philosophy of continuous improvement, seeking to eliminate losses and inefficiencies at all levels of the organization.
+TPM is distinguished by its proactive and preventive approach, emphasizing routine maintenance carried out by the operators themselves, in addition to more traditional maintenance practices.
+This method aims not only to keep equipment in optimal working order but also to create a safer and more pleasant work environment, thus contributing to a better quality of life at work.
+The integration of TPM in industrial processes is today considered a key element in achieving operational excellence and maintaining competitiveness in the global market.

 TPM is based on eight fundamental pillars, each targeting specific aspects of maintenance and production management.
 These pillars form the foundation on which the TPM approach is based to continually improve productivity, quality, and safety in production environments .